Humpback whale: Vocalizations

 Male humpback whales produce complex songs during the winter breeding season.
-These vocals range in frequency between 100 Hz to 4 Hz, with harmonics reaching up to 24 kHz or more, and can travel at least 10 km.
+These vocals range in frequency between 100 Hz and 4 kHz, with harmonics reaching up to 24 kHz or more, and can travel at least 10 km.
 Males may sing for between 4 and 33 minutes, depending on the region.
-In Hawaii, humpback whales have been recorded vocalizing for as long as 7 hours.
-Songs are divided into layers; "subunits", "units", "subphrases", "phrases" and "themes".
-A subunit refers to the discontinuities or inflections of a sound while full units are individual sounds, similar to musical notes.
+In Hawaii, humpback whales have been recorded vocalizing for as long as seven hours.
+Songs are divided into "subunits", "units", "subphrases", "phrases", and "themes".
+A subunit refers to the discontinuities or inflections of a sound, while full units are individual sounds, similar to musical notes.
 A succession of units creates a subphrase, and a collection of subphrases make up a phrase.
 Similar-sounding phrases are repeated in a series grouped into themes, and multiple themes create a song.
+Humpback whale songs appear to follow Zipf's law, similar to human languages.

-The function of these songs has been debated, but they may have multiple purposes.
+The function of these songs has been debated, and they may have multiple purposes.
 There is little evidence to suggest that songs establish dominance among males.
 However, there have been observations of non-singing males disrupting singers, possibly in aggression.
 Those who join singers are males who were not previously singing.
 Females do not appear to approach singers that are alone, but may be drawn to gatherings of singing males, much like a lek mating system.
-Another possibility is that songs bring in foreign whales to populate the breeding grounds.
+Another possibility is that songs bring in foreign whales to populate breeding grounds.
 It has also been suggested that humpback whale songs have echolocating properties and may serve to locate other whales.
-A 2023 study found that as humpback whales numbers have recovered from whaling, singing has become less common.
+A 2023 study found that as humpback whale numbers have recovered from whaling, singing has become less common.

 Whale songs are similar among males in a specific area.
 Males may alter their songs over time, and others in contact with them copy these changes.
-They have been shown in some cases to spread "horizontally" between neighboring populations throughout successive breeding seasons.
-In the northern hemisphere, songs change more gradually while southern hemisphere songs go through cyclical "revolutions".
+Songs have been shown in some cases to spread between neighboring populations throughout successive breeding seasons.
+In the northern hemisphere, songs change more gradually, while southern hemisphere songs go through cyclical "revolutions".

 Humpback whales are reported to make other vocalizations.
-"Snorts" are quick low-frequency sounds commonly heard among animals in groups consisting of a mother–calf pair and one or more male escort groups.
-These likely function in mediate interactions within these groups.
-"Grumbles" are also low in frequency but last longer and are more often made by groups with one or more adult males.
+"Snorts" are quick, low-frequency sounds, commonly heard among animals in groups consisting of a mother–calf pair and one or more male escorts.
+These likely function to mediate interactions within these groups.
+"Grumbles" are also low in frequency but last longer and are more often made by groups containing one or more adult males.
 They appear to signal body size and may serve to establish social status.
-"Thwops" and "wops" are frequency modulated vocals, and may serve as contact calls both within and between groups.
-High-pitched "cries" and "violins" and modulated "shrieks" are normally heard in groups with two or more males and are associated with competition.
+"Thwops" and "wops" are frequency-modulated vocals that may serve as contact calls both within and between groups.
+High-pitched "cries", "violins", and modulated "shrieks" are normally heard in groups with two or more males and are associated with competition.
 Humpback whales produce short, low-frequency "grunts" and short, modulated "barks" when joining new groups.